ncdc/rsyslog-openshift-plugin/README.md

 OpenShift metadata message modification module for rsyslog.
 This plugin adds information about the OpenShift container to the message.

 # Installing rsyslog-openshift
 Requires the new (v6+) configuration file format.
-Tested with rsyslog-7.4.3
+Tested with the v7-stable branch of rsyslog from GitHub.

 1. Apply the patch 'rsyslog-openshift.patch' to the source of rsyslog: